 She beat the patriarchal system that told her that she would do 51 years for killing a trick who tried to rape her while under capitalism.
 She was forced into prostitution by a pimp that coerced her into the underground commercial sex economy without any input from her.

-While she sat in prison she didn't waste time she got her education, she got a degree, she advocated for her freedom turning her cell into her dormitory.
+While she sat in prison she didn’t waste time.
+She got her education, she got a degree, she advocated for her freedom turning her cell into her dormitory.
 She went from the state pen to Penn State.

-We hope for the best for Ms. Brown as she begins her life on release.
+We hope for the best for Comrade Brown as she begins her life on release.
 She too knows the struggle the pain of the road less traveled, and we humbly salute her with universal greetings of PEACE!

 [The following was written about the same time as we were writing Intersecting Strands of Oppression for ULK 65.
 This author echoes our own discussion of the Brett Kavanaugh hearing while heavily citing MIM Theory 2/3, as we did in our piece.
 This question of how gender and nation interact, and how revolutionaries should approach these topics in order to push things in the right direction continue to be of utmost importance. - MIM(Prisons)]